reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 Caused by: java.util.concurrent.RejectedExecutionException: Task ... rejected from java.util.concurrent.ThreadPoolExecutor@4a195f69[Running, pool size = 2, active threads = 2, queued tasks = 10, completed tasks = 0]
 ```

+The test hasn't event started to process messages and yet it fails due to an `RejectedExecutionException`!

+It turns out that this exception is thrown by a `ThreadPoolExecutor` when all of its threads are busy and its queue is full.
+Our `ThreadPoolExecutor` has two threads and we passed 10 as the `threadPoolQueueSize`, so it has a capacity of 2 + 10 = 12.
+The 13th message will cause exactly the above exception if the message handler blocks the two threads long enough.

+The solution to this is to re-queue a rejected task by implementing a `RejectedExecutionHandler` and adding this to our `ThreadPoolExecutor`:

 ```java
 public class WaitForCapacityPolicy implements RejectedExecutionHandler {